Close Menu

 WHAT SSDI BENEFIT COULD YOU RECEIVE?

 If your prostate cancer symptoms are so severe that you cannot work, then you should file for SSDI benefits.
 The amount of money you receive will depend upon the amount of money you have earned during your working years.
-You can apply for SSD benefit online at the Social Security’s website.
+In short, it depends on your work credits.
+You can apply for SSDI benefits online at the Social Security’s website.

 HOW WILL YOU AFFORD THE ATTORNEY FEE?